 Wondering how to cast to your Samsung TV?
-With the world going smart, communication between electronic devices has become the norm.
+Communication between electronic devices has become the norm with the world going smart.

-In this way, your android phone can in one way or the other, communicate with your smart TV.
+In this way, your android phone can, in one way or the other, communicate with your smart TV.
 Meaning you can easily view the content of your phone or laptop on your system in several ways.
-But this article will be looking at three of them, with a focus on Samsung TVs alone.
+But this article will look at three of them, focusing on Samsung TVs alone.

-Let’s say you take some photographs on your Samsung phone, and you want to see how it looks like on your big Samsung TV screen.
+Let’s say you take some photographs on your Samsung phone and want to see what it looks like on your big Samsung TV screen.
 That might be one of the things you might do in utilizing your smart TV function.

 The similarity of their function is that they both allow you to stream videos, photos, and other content from your phone to your smart TV.